SiliconLabs/wiseconnect/examples/snippets/wlan/select_app/readme.md

 - Build the application.

-- Flash, run and debug the application.
+- Flash, run, and debug the application.

-- After successful connection with the access point, the program waits for client to get connected.
+- After successful connection with the access point, the program waits for the client to get connected.

-- Open TCP client from WindowsPC2 and connect to TCP server opened on the device on port number DEVICE_PORT.
+- Open the TCP client from WindowsPC2 and connect to the TCP server opened on the device on port number DEVICE_PORT.
    The iPerf command to start the TCP client is:

   >  **Note**